ABOUT US

 Internationally acknowledged lecturer in seminars and conferences on "The Methods of Testing and Teaching The Technique of Swimming Styles, Starts and Turns" and "Competition Analysis in Swimming"

-Lectures, conferences, meetings, consultations and conventions since 1980 in 94 different countries.
+Lectures, conferences, meetings, consultations and conventions since 1980 in over 100 different countries.

 Lectures in Tallinn Pedagocial University since 1966 on swimming and watersports, kinesiology, biomechanics, the theory of physical sports and sport workouts